What To Expect

 - If it sounds like we are a good fit to work together based on this conversation, we will schedule a time to meet for your first session.

 - We meet for weekly sessions for as long as needed.
-Sessions are 50 or 75 minutes in duration and are scheduled for Tuesdays, Thursdays or Fridays.
-My office hours are from generally 9 – 5 on those days and we meet in my office located just north of downtown Asheville or online using a HIPPA-compliant web service.
+Sessions are 50 or 75 minutes in duration and are scheduled for Mondays, Tuesdays, or Thursdays.
+My office hours are from generally 9 – 5 on those days and we meet in my office located just south of downtown Asheville or online using a HIPPA-compliant web service.

 Step Two: Let’s Get To Work!

 There are a few factors that I have found to be key determinants in ensuring therapeutic success: